nasa/fmdtools/_sources/Examples.rst.txt

 - `Using Parallel Computing in fmdtools <example_pump/Parallelism_Tutorial.ipynb>`_ covers how to reduce computational costs for computationally-expensive simulation use-cases (e.g., sampling large numbers of fault scenarios or running complex models with large numbers of timesteps).
 It covers:

-  - Using process pools as arguments to :module:`fmdtools.faultsim.propagate` methods to speed up simulation.
+  - Using process pools as arguments to :mod:`fmdtools.faultsim.propagate` methods to speed up simulation.
 A comparison of process pools from different external python packages are provided.

   - Different options for history tracking and staged execution which can reduce computational costs when desired.